5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 > [!IMPORTANT]
 >
-> Don't update `AirportItlwm.kext`, `AppleALC.kext`, `IntelBluetoothFirmware.kext` and `itlwm.kext` via OCAT because then you lose the slimmed versions of these kexts!
+> Don't update `AirportItlwm.kext`, `AppleALC.kext`, `IntelBluetoothFirmware.kext` and `itlwm.kext` because then you lose the slimmed versions of these kexts!

-## Compile Intel Wi-Fi and Bluetooth Firmware kexts easily
+## Compiling Intel Wi-Fi and Bluetooth Firmware kexts easily

 Chris1111 has created a helpful little app called [**Wifi-Intel-KextsBuilder**](https://github.com/chris1111/Wifi-Intel-KextsBuilder) which automates the process of compiling Intel Wi-Fi and Bluetooth Firmware kexts.
 It only requires you to have Xcode installed and will handle the rest on its own once you run it.

 Wifi-Intel-KextsBuilder downloads the source code of itlwm, IntelBluetoothFirmware, MacKernelSDK and Lilu and then compiles itlwm, AirportItlwm and Intel Bluetooth Firmware kexts.
 They will be located under "Users/YOUR_USERNAME/Developer/Wifi-Intel-KextsBuilder/ in the "build/Release" folder of each repo.

 These kexts won't be slimmed like the ones present in my EFI folders but at least you now have a simple option to compile them on your own in the future.
-For compiling slimmed kexts, [follow my guide](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/tree/main/Additional_Files/Slimmed_Kexts/Intel_AC-9650)
+For compiling slimmed kexts, you can [follow my guide](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/tree/main/Additional_Files/Slimmed_Kexts/Intel_AC-9650) to do so.

 ## Credits and Thank Yous
 - [**Acidanthera**](https://github.com/acidanthera) for OpenCore, Kexts and maciASL